Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 A heavy catapult takes up a space 15 feet across.

+### Catapult, Light
-**Catapult, Light:** This is a smaller, lighter version of the heavy catapult.
+This is a smaller, lighter version of the heavy catapult.
 It functions as the heavy catapult, except that it takes a DC 10 Strength check to winch the arm into place, and only two full-round actions are required to reaim the catapult.

 A light catapult takes up a space 10 feet across.

+### Ballista
-**Ballista:** A ballista is essentially a Huge heavy crossbow fixed in place.
+A ballista is essentially a Huge heavy crossbow fixed in place.
 Its size makes it hard for most creatures to aim it.
 Thus, a Medium creature takes a --4 penalty on attack rolls when using a ballista, and a Small creature takes a --6 penalty.
 It takes a creature